makrai/notes/farahani2012-abstractive-summ-persian.md

     In EMNLP, 2018
     * an extended version of encoder-decoder architecture that benefits from an information selection layer for abstractive summarization
-  * Many of the works benefit from pre-trained language models as these models
+  * Many of the works benefit from pre-trained language models
     * lightweight fine-tuning phase by employing transfer learning benefits
 * BERT [14], and T5 [15] are amongst widely used pre-trained language models
   * BERT uses a Masked Language Model (MLM) and an encoder-decoder stack to perform joint conditioning on the left and right context
-* T5, is a unified Seq2Seq framework that employs Text-to-Text format to address NLP text-based problems.
-A
+* T5, is a unified Seq2Seq framework that employs Text-to-Text format to address NLP text-based problems
   * multilingual variation of the T5 model is called mT5 [16] that covers
     * 101 different languages and is trained on a Common Crawl-based dataset
-* BERT model also has a multilingual version.
-However, there are numerous monolingual variations of this model [17,18] that have shown to outperform the multilingual version on various NLP tasks.
-For the Persian language, the ParsBERT model [19] has shown SOTA on many Persian NLP tasks such as Named Entity Recognition (NER) and Sentiment Analysis
+* BERT model also has a
+  * multilingual version.
+However, there are
+  * numerous monolingual variations of this model [17,18] that have shown to outperform the multilingual version on various NLP tasks.
+  * For Persian, the ParsBERT model [19] has shown SOTA on many Persian NLP tasks such as Named Entity Recognition (NER) and Sentiment Analysis
 * contributions:
-  * novel dataset for the Persian text summarization task.
-This dataset is publicly available 1 for anyone who wishes to use it for any future work
+  * novel dataset for the Persian text summarization task, publicly available
   * Investigating two approaches towards abstractive summarization for Persian
     * use the ParsBERT model in a Seq2Seq structure as presented in [20]
     * use the mT5 model